intrahealth/client-registry/README.md

 * **Tracking patients lost to clinical care**: EMRs are often not interoperable with one another, resulting in difficulty tracking patients as they move between facilities to seek care.
 A Client Registry will help data managers to track patients, decreasing instances of duplicate and incomplete records, patients LTFU, and sub-optimal care.

 > The Client Registry is not deduplicating or even touching patient clinical and demographic records within point-of-service systems.
 Instead, it provides a way to enable use cases like deduplication - which must be an external process.

+## Tests

+A major round of investment in OpenCR involved support of the Data Aggregation Service for Health (DASH) architecture.
+DASH is a reference system under development to support monitoring and reporting using patient data.
+The initial test automation approach focused on OpenCR as it fits into the DASH architecture.
+For reference, see the [Test Plan for OpenCR in the DASH Architecture](https://docs.google.com/document/d/1nyTKGSYGMvKz-FjEFt6gD9fxNwIuN0iEN83A8XQnK2o).

+GitHub Actions is used to run tests and feature files are in the /features folder.
+E2E tests require that the full application stack be stood up.
+Docker is used to stand up the application stack for E2E tests inside GitHub Actions.
+All tests and reports are open and under the Actions tab on this page.
+The maintainers would appreciate further contributions to testing.

 ## About